jouni/j-elements/docs/pages/prototypes/input-decorator.md

 Place prefix and suffix elements visually inside an input element.

 Notice, that the input element styling is completely retained (coming from the theme), instead of being applied on the `<j-input-decorator>` element.

+> #### <icon error></icon> Input Decorator Should Be a Grid
-The decorator element needs to be a CSS grid container (`grid` or `inline-grid`).
+> The decorator element needs to be a CSS grid container: a `grid` or an `inline-grid`.
+Otherwise the prefix and suffix elements are rendered visually outside the input element.

 <style>
 render-example {